inverseproblem/PestoSeis/docs/source/ttimerays_guide.rst

 1. Discretizing the velocity model on a numerical grid.
 2. Formulating the forward problem of wave propagation and finding a solution for the discretized model numerically.

-PestoSeis offers functions to that perform both steps and provids additional visualization tools.
+PestoSeis offers functions performing both steps and provids additional visualization tools.

 ====================================
 Setup of grid parameters and models